-PROPOSAL NO. 7 APPROVAL OF AMENDMENTS TO THE EOS ENERGY ENTERPRISES, INC. AMENDED AND RESTATED 2020 INCENTIVE PLAN
+PROPOSAL NO. 5 APPROVAL OF AMENDMENTS TO THE EOS ENERGY ENTERPRISES, INC. AMENDED AND RESTATED 2020 INCENTIVE PLAN

-We are asking our stockholders to approve an amendment to the Eos Energy Enterprises, Inc. Amended and Restated 2020 Incentive Plan, as amended May 17, 2022 (the "2020 Plan") in order to (i) increase the number of shares reserved for issuance under the 2020 Plan by 8,000,000 shares, and (ii) increase the limit on the number of shares that may be issued through the exercise of incentive stock options by 8,000,000 shares.
-The approval of this amendment to the 2020 Plan will be effective on May 16, 2023, the date of our Annual Meeting ("Effective Date"), if approved by our shareholders.
+We are asking our stockholders to approve an amendment to the Eos Energy Enterprises, Inc. Amended and Restated 2020 Incentive Plan, as amended on May 16, 2023 (the "2020 Plan") in order to (i) increase the number of shares reserved for issuance under the 2020 Plan by 19,000,000 shares, and (ii) increase the limit on the number of shares that may be issued through the exercise of incentive stock options by 19,000,000 shares.
+The approval of this amendment to the 2020 Plan will be effective on May 1, 2024, the date of our Annual Meeting ("Effective Date"), if approved by our shareholders.

 The 2020 Plan was approved by our stockholders and became effective on November 16, 2020.
 At our 2022 annual meeting of stockholders, our shareholders approved an initial amendment to the 2020 Plan to (i) increase the number of shares reserved for issuance under the 2020 Plan by 2,000,000 shares, (ii) increase the limit on the number of shares that may be issued through the exercise of incentive stock options by 2,000,000 shares, (iii) remove the automatic increase to the share pool on the first day of each year and (iv) remove certain share recycling provisions.
+At our 2023 annual meeting of stockholders, our shareholders approved an amendment to the 2020 Plan to (i) increase the number of shares reserved for issuance under the 2020 Plan by 8,000,000 shares, (ii) increase the limit on the number of shares that may be issued through the exercise of incentive stock options by 8,000,000 shares.